To submit an article online, and to check the status of your submission, you need to have an account with LIBER Quarterly

 Titles (such as Ph.D, Professor,…) or functions (such as Library Director) are not included in the author field.
 When submitting a paper, you can fill in such information in the author info form, and this will become visible to the readers when they click on your name (in the HTML version of the paper).
 The ORCID website is also an ideal place to provide such personal information.
 It is therefore strongly recommended that authors register for a free ORCID number.

 3. The Abstract

 Abstracts should clearly explain the most important aspects of the paper.
 These include the objectives of the work (what is it about, why is it important?), a historical situation of the problem (what other approaches have been tried, what was the common knowledge at the start of your project?), a description of the methodology followed for obtaining your results, and finally a brief summary of the results obtained.
 Do not include citations to references in the abstract, since this is intended to be available as stand-alone information about the paper.

 Give minimum 3 and maximum 5 keywords, separated by a semicolon (“;”).
 Example:

-Key Words: library; university; research; open access journal
+Key Words: library; university; research; open access journals

-As shown in this example, it is recommended to structure the paper in numbered sections and subsections.
+It is recommended to structure the paper in numbered sections, subsections, and – if necessary - sub-subsections.

 The introduction should not be a repetition of the abstract, but it should describe more explicitly the starting point of your result: what is the problem that you wanted to solve, what were the questions that needed to be answered.
 This will usually require some description of the background of your topic.